Understanding and Treating Eczema: Natural Solutions for Relief, Healing and Long-Term Management

 Scrubs or exfoliants

-Identifying and Avoiding Eczema Triggers
+Identifying and Avoiding Triggers

-Eczema is highly individual—triggers vary person to person.
-Identifying your personal triggers is crucial for long-term management.
+Eczema highly individual—triggers vary person to person.

-Common Eczema Triggers
+Common Triggers

 Environmental irritants: